Programme ➔ Artist Residencies ➔ Breathe Residency, (2003-2013)

 Philippa Hadley Choy was a British Chinese artist who developed sculptural works using plaster exploring the historical concerns of mythology and spectacle.

-During her residency the sculptor worked upon a new series of works exploring the pure ideas of sculpture inspired by the works of Gian Lorenzo Bernini, Chinese mythology, and her own cultural identity as a child of a Chinese mother and a English father.
+During her residency the sculptor worked upon a new series of works exploring the pure ideas of sculpture inspired by the works of Gian Lorenzo Bernini, Chinese mythology, and her own cultural identity as a child of a Chinese mother and an English father.

 The artist developed 2D works using designs etched into coloured blocks of plaster.
 The designs, inspired by Bernini's rendering of draping fabric, omitted the human figure and embrace the pure sculptural form.